sudharsans91/ss-thoughtworks-assignment/README.md

 **Step 3: Create a Kubernetes Deployment**

+1. Create our own namespace to do this deployment.
+Here I have created namespace as "ss".

-Create a Kubernetes deployment YAML file for our MediaWiki application.
-We will be using our MediaWiki Docker image on Docker Hub.
+2. Create a Kubernetes deployment YAML file for our MediaWiki application.
+And we will be using loadbalancer as Kubernetes Service Type.

-mediawiki-deployment.yaml
+3. We will be using mysql as a backend database for Mediawiki app.

+4. We will be using  our MediaWiki Docker image on Docker Hub.

+**mediawiki-deployment.yaml**
 ```
 apiVersion: apps/v1
 kind: Deployment
 metadata:
   name: mediawiki-deployment
-  namespace: ss  # Specify the "ss" namespace here
+  namespace: ss
 spec:
   replicas: 1
   selector: